CorrelAid/correlaid-machine-learning-spring-school/README.md

 Welcome to the CorrelAid ML Spring School!

+In this repository you can find the slides and other files for the CorrelAid ML Spring School.
+The following sections become relevant as the course progresses.

 ## Task

 The problem we want to solve is to classify trees in Roosevelt National Forest.